This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to do a manual reduction:

-Manual reduction is a procedure you can do to place your rectum back inside of the anus.
+Manual reduction is a procedure you can do to place your rectum back inside of your anus.
 Your healthcare provider will show you how to do a manual reduction.
 You may need a family member to help you with manual reduction.
 The following are general steps to follow.
 Your healthcare provider may give you specific steps to follow.

 - Lie on your back with your knees bent.